learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 ## Calculating the Correlation

-Once again, heres the formula to calculate the correlation.
+Once again, here's the formula to calculate the correlation.
 $$ r = \frac{\sum_{i=1}^{n}(x_i -\bar x)(y_i - \bar y)} {\sqrt{\sum_{i=1}^{n}(x_i - \bar x)^2 \sum_{i=1}^{n}(y_i-\bar y)^2}}$$
 There are a lot of mean normalizations going on here.
 Try to use all the above to create a new function `correlation()`, and use the function to create a correlation between weight and height.